What is Bloomsbury?

 It is the responsibility of residents and businesses to properly preserve their own buildings in the area, whilst it is the responsibility of Camden to educate them about how and why that should be done.

-We use the word ‘responsibility’ – but it can hardly be called that.
+I use the word ‘responsibility’, but it can hardly be called that.
 To take a part in the history of this area should bring great pride to all who have that pleasure.

 But today, all this stands for nothing.